-9. Will I Have Access to Metrics on my Plan Performance and Usage?
+9. Will I Have Access to Metrics on My Plan Performance and Usage?

 The best providers are willing to be completely transparent about their services, even if it means admitting you’re not using all of the features you pay for.
 This can come in the form of monthly reports or an online portal.
 No matter the format, make sure you’re receiving both historical problem and resolution information as well as the actions taken to proactively protect your environment.

-While your MSP is a big part in keeping your environment functioning optimally, some problems will eventually require manufacturer or vendor intervention.
+While your MSP plays a big part in keeping your environment functioning optimally, some problems will eventually require manufacturer or vendor intervention.
 A good relationship between these third parties and your provider means your MSP will be able to escalate tickets on your behalf to get answers faster than you would be able to on your own.
 This inside access also means they have visibility into product evolution and emerging technologies.

 One way to evaluate MSPs is to ask about partner credentials.
 Do they have high-ranking partnerships with vendors such as Microsoft, Cisco, etc.?
 For example, PEI is a Microsoft Gold Partner, which shows our commitment to our customers and partners.
 If a potential MSP lacks partnerships or has low-level credentials, they most likely will not be able to expedite processes or effectively manage relationships between you and your vendors.

 Another thing to consider is the number of vendors an MSP works with.
 If they are heavily invested in a single vendor while ignoring other players in the industry, it’s likely this MSP will steer you towards their chosen vendor when it comes to making decisions.
-Instead, a good MSP should help you find the vendor solutions that work best for your business regardless of their established partnerships.
+Instead, a good MSP should help you find vendor solutions that work best for your business, regardless of their established partnerships.

-11. Do You have Experience Working with Other Organizations in my Industry?
+11. Do You Have Experience Working with Other Organizations in My Industry?

-You do not want your potential Managed Services Provider to be guessing when it comes to meeting the specific needs of a business in your industry.
+You do not want your potential Managed Service Provider to be guessing when it comes to meeting the specific needs of a business in your industry.
 Ask potential providers if they’ve worked with businesses like yours in the past.
 Better yet, ask if they are willing to provide you with references.

-12. How Involved are You Willing to be with my Business?
+12. How Involved Are You Willing to Be with My Business?